dataiku/dss-plugin-dkulib/dkulib/dku_config/README.md

 and does not work in some cases in DSS (Webapps for example).
 Thus, you can create an object DkuConfig that behavies as a dict, and add parameters with checks.

+The DkuConfig object also supports local vars.
+If you want to use a Dku App, the only way to get user settings is to use local vars.
+A good practice is to prefix these vars by the name of your plugin like that :
+`MY_AWESOME_PLUGIN__param1`.
+That way, there won't be any conflicts if another plugin uses local vars.

 ## Examples

 Let's say you have built a custom form containing the following fields :